 The Feather Hood is also very light at just 1 ounce and folds flat to easily store in your flight bag, seat pocket, or kneeboard.

-The Foggles do just an okay job at blocking sight but leave too much of your peripheral vision available.
-They don’t do well on very sunny days either, resulting in blinding glare.
-They also suffer from poor build quality and don’t provide the most comfortable fit when wearing glasses or an aviation headset.
+The Foggles did just an okay job at blocking sight but left too much of my peripheral vision available.
+They didn’t do well on very sunny days either, resulting in blinding glare.
+They also suffered from poor build quality and didn’t provide the most comfortable fit when wearing glasses or when wearing an aviation headset.

-We like how the Jeppesen Shades have a flip-up design, but they are a no-go due to their poor workmanship.
+I like how the Jeppesen Shades have a flip-up design, but they are a no-go due to their poor workmanship.
 Many pilots find that they break at the hinge point after a while.
-They can also be a bit of a hassle to first put on.
+They were also a bit of a hassle to first put on.